-While emblems of the sort we have discussing are openly displayed in various Anthroposophical buildings, in Waldorf schools they may be kept largely out of sight or they may be displayed only in disguised form.
-Other occult symbols, however, are frequently used undisguised in the schools.
-Among these are emblems that are often hung from Christmas trees erected in Waldorf schools.
-These emblems are shown on the cover of the following Steiner text, published by the Anthroposophic Press in 1967:
+While emblems of the sort we have been discussing are openly displayed in various Anthroposophical buildings, they are unlikely to be prominent in most Waldorf schools — they are too overtly occult.
+Other mystical symbols, however, are frequently used in Waldorf schools.
+Among these are the decorations that are often hung from Christmas trees erected in the schools.
+These symbols are shown on the cover of the following Steiner text, published by the Anthroposophic Press in 1967:

 According to Waldorf belief, these emblems have the following meanings: The pentagram (shown at the top) is the symbol of man; below that is the Tao, symbolizing divinity as apprehended on Atlantis; then the Alpha and Omega (the beginning and end) bracketing Tarok, symbolizing ancient Egyptian occult knowledge; then the triangle, symbolizing man's three spiritual members; and finally the square, representing the fourfold nature of man.
 [See "Christmas".]

-If you want to explore Anthroposophical medicine, you make examine the following:
+If you want to explore Anthroposophical medicine, you might examine the following:

 — a section of Spotlight on Anthroposophy

 With Every Fiber